A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Numerical Applications and Results

-\paragraph{Proteins and DNA} In analyzing the performance of our model on structures of increased size and complexity, we examine a fragment of double-stranded DNA and the hen-egg lysozyme.
-Structures of this type - with regions of the DB having deep, negative curvature ``pockets" - present some of the toughest tests for our model, due to certain theoretical considerations we touch on below. \subparagraph{Double-Stranded DNA}
+In analyzing the performance of our model on structures of increased size and complexity, we examine a fragment of double-stranded DNA and the hen-egg lysozyme.
+Structures of this type - with regions of the DB having deep, negative curvature ``pockets" - present some of the toughest tests for our model, due to certain theoretical considerations we touch on below.

-First, we examine our analytical approximation on a double-stranded DNA snapshot.
+\paragraph{Qualitative Visualizations} \subparagraph{Double-Stranded DNA.} First, we examine our analytical approximation on a double-stranded DNA fragment.

-Qualitatively, Figure \ref{fig:2x2_GEM_MEAD_Comparison_DNA_poly} shows that our analytical approximation reproduces the NPB reference quite well.
-Notably, there is a distinctive "striping" in the NPB reference, Figure \ref{sfig:DNA_MEAD}, as compared to our analytical ASC, which is smooth, Figure \ref{sfig:DNA_GEM}.
-This spurious striping is likely a result of the projection of numerically derived potential maps upon the triangulated DB, seen prominently when compared to our small molecule tests (section \ref{sssec:small_structure_test}) due to the increased grid spacing of these computations on larger structures.